![]() |

 2 c black 5 c black 10 c black 12 c black 20 c black 25 c black 35 c black 50 c black 60 c black 75 c black 85 c black 100 c black

 Two types exist of these stamps; with small and larger 'CENTAVOS'.
 Genuine stamps of the small 'CENTAVOS' type (except the 10 c) have so-called movable parts; a rectangular region in the center can be distinghuished where the value has been inserted.
 This results in the non-matching of the background lines (see the above example of the 35 c).
 In the genuine stamps the letter 'TAV' of 'CENTAVOS' are written on the same background line.
 Furthermore the central tongue of 'E' of the word 'CORREOS' is placed in the center (not too high and not too low).
 N.B the values 30 c and 70 c do not exist and are forgeries!
-(Source Album Weeds).
+(Source Album Weeds, these are of American origin?
+See text below).

 Similar stamps in red are essays.

-Forgeries of these stamps exist, examples (by the way, I'm not sure if the above stamps are genuine):
+Forgeries of these stamps exist.
+I've heard of forgeries made by the forgers Moens, Spiro, Bonasi and other unknown forgers.
+Examples (by the way, I'm not sure if the above stamps are genuine):

 The following forgeries are Fournier forgeries: